abo3skr2019/DistSystem-Assignment2/Assignment1.md

 [Link](https://www.google.com/search?q=https://www.datacenterknowledge.com/energy/how-microsoft-aims-make-its-data-centers-carbon-negative)

-However DataCenter 4 Isn't an image of a Datacenter at All it seems to have gotten it from an Article Speaking about a Datacenter However I'll Include an image of the outside of a Datacenter Just for Refrence
+However Figure 4 Isn't an image of a Datacenter at All it seems to have gotten it from an Article Speaking about a Datacenter However I'll Include an image of the outside of a Datacenter Just for Refrence

 ![A Meta DataCenter](Cropped_Image.png)